chromaxyz/reflex/README.md

 - Provides a minimal, gas-optimized framework for building and maintaining upgradeable modularized applications.
 - Modularization prevents hitting the Spurious Dragon maximum contract size limitation of ~24.5kb.
 - Avoids function selector clashing allowing you to run multiple spec-compliant modules side-by-side.
-- Multiple module types: single-proxy modules, multi-proxy modules and internal modules.
+- Multiple module types: `single-proxy` modules, `multi-proxy` modules and `internal` modules.
 - Uses neutral language, avoids introducing new terminology.
-- A built-in upgradeable installer allowing you to add, upgrade and remove modules throughout the application lifetime.
+- A built-in upgradeable installer allowing you to add, upgrade and remove modules throughout the application lifespan.

 Noteably this is a so-called framework, a single well-tested audited implementation rather than a specification.
 The framework serves as the foundation of your modular application allowing you to focus on your business logic.